Foreign business may open subsidiaries in Denmark, characterized by the fact that the foreign shareholders have the majority of the voting shares.

 • Choose a company name: for the subsidiary, the name does not need to be the same as that of the parent company; it does need to be a unique one.

 • Register the business: any company is registered with the Danish Business Authority and it receives a central company register number or CVR.

 • Register for tax: companies need to comply with the requirements for VAT registration in Denmark when they sell goods and services above a certain annual revenue.

 • Hire employees: a subsidiary can hire Danish employees or transfer existing employees to Denmark easily.

-When opening a subsidiary in Denmark, the founders will also need to open a bank account and set up payroll.
+When opening a subsidiary, the founders will also need to open a bank account in Denmark and set up payroll.
 The business account can be opened with any Danish bank, however, certain information about the foreign company may be required, especially in those cases in which the foreign legal entity holds more than 25% of the shares in the Danish subsidiary.